buildinspace/peru/README.md

 are also fields you can use in any module, which modify the the tree of files after it's fetched.
 These made an appearance in the fancy example above:

-- <s>`build`: A shell command to run on the fetched files.
-Fetching happens somewhere in outer space (a temporary directory), and this command will be run there.</s> [Deprecated for security and portability reasons.
-This will go away soon.
-The untarring/unzipping use case will be handled with the new `unpack` field in the curl type.]
 - `copy`: A multimap of source and destination paths to copy.
 Follows the semantics of Python's `shutil.copy2` when the source is a file and `shutil.copytree` when the source is a directory.